You have a look at your calendar and you see a meeting at 2pm, a lecture at 3pm and a consulting coffee chat at 4pm which you totally forgot about.

 - Don’t be boring: put yourself in the shoes of the consultant doing the coffee chat.
 Probably he’s got 10 candidates left who are most likely going to ask similar questions (plus 10 hours of work when he’s back in the office).
 Try to keep the conversation as natural and spontaneous as possible.

-- Ask about herself: an introduction will give you some crucial insights about the individual you are dealing with and enable you to tailor your personal stories based on her perceived background, focus and interests.
+- Ask about them: an introduction will give you some crucial insights about the individual you are dealing with and enable you to tailor your personal stories based on her perceived background, focus and interests.
 Try to make the conversation flow seamlessly between her story and your story.
-You can learn more about consulting talks reading our article on the fit interview.

 2. Talking about your experience in an achievement oriented way: avoid bragging but make sure you highlight, subtly or not, your accomplishments as you are conversing, especially highlighting the impact you brought and the difference you made.
 For instance, if you are asked what you are doing and you are a PhD student working on racing vehicles